eliotcochrane/eliotcochrane.github.io/_posts/2024-01-18-appi-kogen.md

 **Car** - For those using a car, Appi Kogen Ski Resort is easily accessed from the Tohoku Highway by two stops.
 Ashiro IC (安代IC) and Matsuohachimantai (松尾八幡平IC) are both situated 20 ~ 30 minutes from Appi Kogen Ski Resort.

 For a more in-depth look for planning, please visit [Appi Kogen Access](https://appi-japan.com/access/access-winter/).

-## <center>Choumin</center>

-**Choumin** is a series where Stray Lines will take a look into the smaller ski hills scattered around Japan.
-Choumin (町民) is roughly translates to citizen or local.
-With the idea of local people in mind, we hope to give you a little insight into the smaller places that often get overlooked as foreigners come to Japan to ski.
-While the bigger mountains do have their appeal, the local hills often have an atmosphere that is hard to replicate anywhere else.
-Come along as we explore these little nuggets of gold.

-***